mvdh7/mvdh7.github.io/_projects/450-isotopes.md

 ### Publications

-The measurement results have been all published with open access in *Earth System Science Data*:
+The measurement results have been all published with open access in *Earth System Science Data:*

 <ul style="display:flex; align-items:flex-start">